Do not conform any longer to the pattern of this world, but be transformed by the renewing of your mind

 Matthew 18:18 Whatever you bind on earth will be bound in heaven

-In the past one of the main objectives of CR, in the eyes of many, was to graduate people from recovery groups.
-We have since seen that recovery is about a sober judgment of our ourselves.
+Recovery is about a sober judgment of our ourselves.
 It is a diligent, vigilant and ongoing examination of our heart, minds, attitudes and lives.
-The healthiest place for us is a lifelong environment where truth is at the forefront.
-This truth is best found amongst people like you who know you intimately.
-The Eternal Fellowship is a commitment to remain sober forever and to help others do the same by staying consistently in relationships with other like-minded addicts.
+The healthiest place for us is a lifelong environment where truth is at the forefront and among people who understand the struggle and who know us intimately.
+The Eternal Fellowship is a commitment to remain sober and to help others do the same by staying consistently in relationship with other like-minded individuals.

 (Mk.
-5:14 – 20) To keep it , we must give it away.
-There are others who want and need what we have ( 2 Kings 7:3-4, 8-9 ) It is selfish to keep our recovery to ourselves!
-Selfishness is sin!
-Sin leads us back down the road of slavery to addiction. ( James 4:17 ) Outreach is fueled by gratitude! ( Mark 5:18:20 ) We can best serve our communities by having groups open to the public in public!
+5:14 – 20) To keep it, we must give it away.
+There are others who want and need what we have ( 2 Kings 7:3-4, 8-9 ) It is selfish and unloving to keep our recovery to ourselves and fail to help others or share what God has done in our lives.
+Outreach is fueled by love and gratitude! ( Mark 5:18:20 ) We can best serve our communities by having recovery groups open to the public in public!
 Walk-ins are welcome!
-If you need Total Recovery, you only need to be on time!
+If you need Total Recovery, you only need to be on time and be willing to abide by the group Rules.